-- 1. Movement and posture

-- The child can stand and walk on tiptoes.

-- She can throw a ball to another person and catch a large ball.
+- The child can stand and walk on tiptoes. - She can throw a ball to another person and catch a large ball.

-- She holds a pencil between her first two fingers and thumb. - She can cut paper with toy scissors (neatly from 31/2 years).
+- She holds a pencil between her first two fingers and thumb. - She can cut paper with toy scissors (neatly from $3\frac{1}{2}$ years).

-- She uses three- or four-word sentences and asks 'who', 'what', and 'where' questions. - She uses prepositions such as 'in', 'on', and 'under', pronouns such as 'I' and 'you', and plurals. - She follows instructions with three keywords, for example, "Put the red pencil in the cup". - % She identifies pictures with action words, for example, "Which one is running/ eating?" - She identifies objects by function, such as "Which one do we eat with?". - She understands descriptive concepts, such as 'big', 'little', 'hot' and 'the same'. - 3.
-Social - She joins in play, takes turns and shares with other children. - She understands the idea of 'mine', 'his', and 'hers'.
+- She uses three- or four-word sentences and asks 'who', 'what', and 'where' questions. - She uses prepositions such as 'in', 'on', and 'under', pronouns such as 'I' and 'you', and plurals. - She follows instructions with three keywords, for example, "Put the red pencil in the cup". - She identifies pictures with action words, for example, "Which one is running/ eating?" - She identifies objects by function, such as "Which one do we eat with?". - She understands descriptive concepts, such as 'big,' 'little', 'hot' and 'the same'.

+- She joins in play, takes turns and shares with other children. - She understands the idea of 'mine', 'his', and 'hers'.